 I really enjoyed the highs on the W60.
 They’re a little more defined and pronounced than the Campfire Vega.
 Putting both headphones through the classical music test, I think I preferred the W60.
 At the same time, the high strings and choirs sounded a little rounder and easier to listen to on the Vega.

 This one is almost too close to call.
 The Campfire Vega has a bit more spaciousness than the Westone W60.
 But both are an impressive multidimensional experience.

 SUMMARY – Westone W60 Versus Campfire Vega Comparison Review

 Jeez, this is a tough one.
 I can’t find anything wrong with either the Vega or W60.
 I love both these headphones so much, I simply can’t pick a favorite.
 If you prioritize transparency and balance, the Westone W60 is the way to go.
 But if you’re a bass head and listen to a lot of pop music, you’ll prefer the Vega.
 For sure, the Vega has more oomf than the W60.
 But the sound on the W60 has such great accuracy and separation, that it’s more suitable for critical listening.
 The Vega is a sturdy, handsomely designed headphone, while the W60 is incredibly light and easy to pop in your ear.
-But at the end of the day, whichever headphone you choose, you’re #winning!
+At the end of the day, whichever headphone you choose, you’re #winning

 You can find these headphones for the best price at: